Goom11/SpotiCLI/README.md

 * Enter the directory and clone this repo.
   * `cd ~/Spotify`
   * `git clone https://github.com/Goom11/SpotiCLI.git`
-* Open spotify, navigate to the app and enjoy.
+* Open or restart Spotify, navigate to the 'Develop' menu and select 'Show Bundle Manager'
+* Click on the 'Apps' tab and open SpotiCLI

 ## Todo: